rileywheadon/ffa-docs/docs/ffa-introduction.md

 ## Overview

-**Flood Frequency Analysis** (FFA) is the act of using a _fitted probability distribution_ to make predictions about the _frequency_ of floods.
+FFA uses a _fitted probability distribution_ to make predictions about the _frequency_ of extreme streamflow events (i.e., floods).
-To do FFA, we require a [probability model](model-selection.md) with [suitably chosen parameters](parameter-estimation.md) based on the data.
+To do this, we require a [probability model](model-selection.md) [fitted](parameter-estimation.md) to the sample.

 Typically, we describe the severity of floods in terms of their _return period_.
-Suppose we have a flood, which I will refer to as $A$.
+Suppose we have a flood, referred to as $Q$.
-If we expect to see a flood _at least as severe as_ $A$ every ten years, then we say that $A$ is a _ten-year flood_.
+If we expect to see a flood _at least as severe as_ $Q$, every ten years, then we say that $Q$ is a _ten-year flood_.
-Since our framework uses _annual_ maximum series data, a ten-year flood corresponds to an _exceedance probability_ of $0.1$.
+Since the FFA framework uses _annual_ maximum series data, a ten-year flood corresponds to an _exceedance probability_ of $0.1$.
-Note that an exceedance probability of $0.1$ corresponds to the $1 - 0.1 = 0.90$ quantile of our probability distribution.
+Note that an exceedance probability of $0.1$ corresponds to the $1 - 0.1 = 0.90$ quantile (non-exceedance probability) of our distribution.
 Here is a table of the return periods, exceedance probabilities, and quantiles used in the FFA framework:

 | Return Period | Exceedance Probability | Quantile |